 BOARD OF GOVERNORS AWARDS

-The Board of Governors presents the following awards to deserving recipients who demonstrate excellence in areas of teaching and public service.
+The Board of Governors presents the following awards to deserving recipients who demonstrate excellence in areas of teaching, research, and public service.

 THE GOVERNOR JAMES E. HOLSHOUSER, JR. AWARD FOR EXCELLENCE IN PUBLIC SERVICE